What You Need to Know About Whiplash After a Car Accident

 - No occupant forces

-100 Milliseconds
+100 milliseconds

 - Head remains stationary due to inertia

-150 Milliseconds
+150 milliseconds

 - Lower neck is pulled forward by the accelerated torso/seat

-- The head rotates and extends rapidly rearward hyper-extending the neck
+- The head rotates and extends rapidly rearward, hyper-extending the neck

-175 Milliseconds
+175 milliseconds

-- Head is still moving backwards
+- Head is still moving backward

 - Vehicle seat begins to spring forward

-- The torso continues to be accelerated forward
+- The torso continues accelerating forward

-300 Milliseconds
+300 milliseconds

-- Head and torso are accelerated forward
+- Head and torso accelerate forward

 - The head accelerates due to neck motion and moves ahead of the seat back